Journalism and Communication Studies (Master)

 → These results are based on feedback from 201 graduates.

-*You can find precise information on implementation, evaluation and use as well as further data for this degree programme in the graduate tracking "MA Journalism and Communication Studies".
+*You can find further information on career entry and career paths in the tracking of graduates "MA Journalism and Communication Studies".